jorgecarleitao/pyglet-gui/docs/api.rst

 Overview of the API
 ===================

-This document gives a conceptual overview of how Pyglet-gui works.
+This document gives an overview of how Pyglet-gui works and what you can do with it.

-Pyglet-gui uses :class:`Viewers <pyglet_gui.core.Viewer>` for static appearance and :class:`Controllers <pyglet_gui.core.Controller>` for dynamic events.
+Pyglet-gui uses :class:`Viewers <pyglet_gui.core.Viewer>` for defining appearance and :class:`Controllers <pyglet_gui.core.Controller>` for defining behaviour.
-For instance, a button is a mixing of a Viewer (for draw) with a Controller (for user actions).
+For instance, a :class:`Controllers <pyglet_gui.buttons.Button>` is a subclass of a Viewer (for draw) and of a Controller (for behaviour).

 .. image:: management.png
     :scale: 100%

-    A :class:`~pyglet_gui.manager.Manager` constitutes a GUI in a Pyglet-gui, managing :class:`Controllers <pyglet_gui.core.Controller>` and :class:`Viewers <pyglet_gui.core.Viewer>`.
+    A :class:`~pyglet_gui.manager.Manager` defines a GUI in a Pyglet-gui, managing :class:`Controllers <pyglet_gui.core.Controller>` and :class:`Viewers <pyglet_gui.core.Viewer>`.

 Viewers
 ^^^^^^^^^^^

-In Pyglet-gui, the viewers are organized in a tree: every viewer has a parent :class:`~pyglet_gui.containers.Container` (a subclass of Viewer with children viewers) and the root of the tree is a :class:`~pyglet_gui.manager.ViewerManager`, a special container without parent.
+In Pyglet-gui, viewers are organized in a tree: every viewer has a parent :class:`~pyglet_gui.containers.Container` (a subclass of Viewer with children viewers) and the root of the tree is a :class:`~pyglet_gui.manager.ViewerManager`, a special container without parent.